openml/server-api/.github/PULL_REQUEST_TEMPLATE.md

 # Description

 Please include a summary of the change and which issue is fixed.
+Please also include relevant motivation and context.

-Fixes # (issue)
+Fixes # (issue) (e.g., Fixes #123, or Fixes #123, #456)

-## Type of change
+# Type of change

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)